slothexpress/hack-sweden/README.md

 # Hack Sweden - Team Beachfaces
 WIP: About the app or purpose etc

 ## How to run
 Clone this repository to your local machine.

 ### Requirements
 - Python version 3 or higher
 - Node.js version 18 or higher
 - npm version 7 or higher

-### Database
-WIP: PostgreSQL
+### Database: PostgreSQL
+WIP
+- Postgres version 16
+- pgAdmin 4

 ### Backend: Python
-Create a virtual environment with the following command:
+Navigate to the backend folder and create a virtual environment with the following command:

 `python -m venv venv`

-To install all Python dependencies, navigate to the backend folder and run command:
+To install all Python dependencies, run command:

 `pip install -r requirements.txt`